 If you need surgery, tell the surgeon ahead of time that you are using thioridazine.

-Thioridazine can cause a life-threatening heart rhythm disorder, especially if you use certain medications at the same time.
+Thioridazine can cause a life-threatening heart rhythm disorder, mainly if you use certain medications simultaneously.

 Many medications should not be taken together with thioridazine, including certain antibiotics, antidepressants, and heart or blood pressure medications.